yaml/yaml-grammar/ReadMe.md

 # Overview

-The purpose of this project is present the YAML 1.2 Grammar as a machine readable and human comprehendable YAML file.
+The purpose of this project is to present the YAML 1.2 Grammar as a machine readable and human comprehendable YAML file.

 The [YAML 1.2 Spec](https://yaml.org/spec/1.2/spec.html) contains the formal grammar for YAML 1.2.
 The 211 grammar rules are formatted into the web page's HTML along with lots of textual descriptions of the language and grammar.